-Interacting with a local Polyglot database¶
+Interacting with a local Polyglot database

 There are two potential ways to have a local Polyglot instance up and running on your local machine.
-The first is a
+The first is a command line utility pgdb.
+The other option is to connect to a locally running ISCAN server instance.

-pgdb utility¶
+pgdb utility

 This utility provides a basic way to install/start/stop all of the required databases in a Polyglot database (see Set up local database for more details on setting up a Polyglot instance this way).